The alternative to the generator: mobile power stations

 • A lithium-ion battery

-• A Battery Management System (BMS): ensures real-time monitoring of voltage, temperature, and cell balance.
+• A Battery Management System (BMS): monitors in real-time the voltage, temperature, and balance of the battery cells.

-• An inverter: converts the direct current (DC) from the batteries into alternating current (AC), ready to power your equipment.
+• A converter: transforms the direct current (DC) from the batteries into alternating current (AC), ready to power your equipment.

-Unlike a diesel generator, which produces electricity through internal combustion of fossil fuel (diesel, GNR, gas…), a power station:
+In contrast to a diesel generator, which produces electricity through the internal combustion of fossil fuels (diesel, GNR, gas...), a power station:

 • Stores electricity from the grid or renewable sources (photovoltaic panels)

-• Provides alternating current without combustion, eliminating CO₂ and particulate emissions, while greatly reducing maintenance.
+• Provides alternating current without combustion, eliminating CO₂ and particulate emissions while significantly reducing maintenance.

-Now that we understand how they operate, let's see why these stations outperform generators in many areas.
+Now that we understand how they work, let’s see why these stations surpass generators in many respects.

 2. Why use batteries as an alternative?
 The advantages of mobile energy stations

-Mobile energy stations provide a high-performing alternative to traditional generators, in terms of economic, environmental, and operational aspects.
+Mobile energy stations offer a high-performing alternative to traditional generators, both economically and environmentally as well as operationally.

 💵 Drastically reduced energy costs

-In comparison, a portable energy station charges at around €0.20/kWh from the grid.
-Even accounting for conversion losses (~10%), the effective cost remains around €0.22/kWh.
+In comparison, a portable energy station charges at about €0.20/kWh from the grid.
+Even taking into account conversion losses (~10%), the effective cost remains around €0.22/kWh.

-➡️ Result: 62% in savings during use, equating to hundreds, if not thousands, of euros saved each year for regular usage (5 h/day, 200 days/year).
-Not to mention the possibility of using solar energy, which further reduces the bill.
+➡️ Result: 62% savings in use, translating to several hundred or even thousands of euros saved each year for regular use (5 h/day, 200 days/year).
+Not to mention the possibility of using solar energy, which allows for even further reductions in the bill.

 📈 Optimized energy management

-While generators often run idle, unnecessarily consuming fossil fuel, energy stations only discharge when needed.
-It is also possible to schedule charging during off-peak hours to lower costs and optimize usage cycles to extend battery life.
+While generators often run idly, unnecessarily consuming fossil fuel, energy stations only discharge when needed.
+It is also possible to schedule charging during off-peak hours to reduce costs and optimize usage cycles to prolong battery life.

 🔇 Silence and user comfort

-One liter of diesel emits 2.6 kg of CO₂ for 3.5 kWh produced, which is 740 g of CO₂/kWh.
+One liter of diesel emits 2.6 kg of CO₂ for 3.5 kWh produced, which equals 740 g of CO₂/kWh.
 In comparison, the French electricity mix emits 53 g of CO₂/kWh.

-➡️ On the scale of a construction site or event, this represents several tons of CO₂ avoided each year, not to mention the absence of fine particles, odors, or pollutant emissions.
+➡️ On the scale of a construction site or event, this represents several tons of CO₂ avoided each year, not to mention the absence of fine particles, odors, or polluting discharges.

-Second-life batteries embody an innovative approach: they combine high performance, lower environmental impact, and a circular logic.
+"Second chance" batteries represent an innovative approach: they combine high performance, lower environmental impact, and a circular logic.

-These are new lithium-ion modules, derived from surplus production or containing minor aesthetic defects (scratches, markings).
-Although they have never been used, these modules are not integrated into vehicles due to not meeting strict automotive industry criteria.
+These are new lithium-ion modules that come from production surpluses or have minor aesthetic defects (scratches, markings).
+Although they have never been used, these modules are not integrated into vehicles due to not meeting the strict criteria of the automotive industry.

-➡️ Result: a fully functional resource that is underutilized, representing an ecological aberration if not repurposed.
+➡️ Result: a perfectly functional but underutilized resource, representing an ecological aberration if not reused.

 Guaranteed optimal performance